Indoors Seedling Planting, Germination, and Care

 and bragging rights, associated with being the first to produce fruit for

-Healthier seedlings make for stronger and better plants.
-Give a seedling
+Healthier seedlings become stronger and better plants.
+Give a seedling a

-start comes in the from of a controlled, indoor environment.
+start often comes from a controlled, indoor environment.

 Simply because it's fun.
-Like any hobby, gardeners really enjoy their sport.
+Like any hobby, gardeners really enjoy every aspect

-To some it's the challenge of growing difficult to start petunias or
+gardening.
+There's a challenge to growing difficult to start petunias

-peppers, and putting out a seedling that is better than you can find in any
+or peppers, and putting out a seedling that is better than you can find in

 When to Start Indoors: